-- The BLA is a first professional degree accredited by the Landscape Architectural Accreditation Board that prepares graduates for professional licensure.
+- The BLA is a first professional degree accredited by the Landscape Architectural Accreditation Board that prepares you to earn professional licensure.

 - Instructors are professionals in the field and bring current perspectives on landscape architecture into the classroom.

-- Students begin their degree with a Foundation year, learning the fundamentals of design in multidisciplinary studios with students from across the BAC’s four schools.
+- You begin your program with a Foundation year, learning the fundamentals of design in studios with students from all the BAC’s design disciplines.

-- The BAC offers opportunities to learn through travel studios, guest lecturers, collaborative projects, and professional student groups.
+- The BAC offers opportunities to learn through travel studios, guest lectures, collaborative projects, and professional student groups.